 Brooke was almost done cleaning the room when she was notified of her father calling the house.
-The Amos unit had started helping by taking the old clothes, which were well on their way to becoming little carpets of moss and fungi, and putting them into garbage bags, when it paused and looked her way.
+The Amos unit had started helping by taking the old clothes, which were well on their way to becoming little musty carpets of moss and mold, and put them into garbage bags.
+Then it paused and stood up to look her way.

-“Oh!”
-She set the broom and dustpan full of glass aside and quickly headed for the computer room.”Amos, can you record this conversation please?”
+“I wonder what it could be,” Brooke muttered.
+She set the broom and dustpan aside and quickly headed for the office.
+“Amos, can you record this conversation please?”

 The robot didn’t follow, but its voice did.
 “I can.
 Should you like to answer it now?”